Umuzi-org/ACN-syllabus/content/topics/bootcamp/success-in-bootcamp/_index.md

 If you get stuck: Don't suffer in silence.
 Ask the other bootcampers, and ask the staff.
 Be a team player.

 If you help someone, don't just give them code to use.
 They need to understand how to solve the problems themselves.
 For real.
 If we catch people copying each other or encouraging copying then those people will be rejected from our program.

 If you ask someone for help, don't just ask them for answers.
 You need to understand how to solve the problems yourself.

 ## Silly things you really should avoid doing

 Ok, this is a bit heavy.
 But it's really important that you understand this stuff.

 If we catch you copying each other's work, we'll immediately take you off the program.
 Why?
 Because we need to train professionals who can actually do work and add value.
+When you get a job as a professional coder you'll be asked to build things that nobody has ever built, there will be nobody to copy from.

 If you are disrespectful or abusive towards any of your peers or staff members and we see it, you're out.
 We don't expect you to be super formal or anything, just be kind to each other.

 If you don't make a plan to show up for your interviews and tests then we wont be keen to work with you.
 That said, we are reasonable people so if you need to reschedule something or you are having a problem, let us know so we can make a plan.

 If you suck up to staff members or try to bribe your way in, you're out.

+## Don't be a spammer

+Don't add random people as reviewers on your pull requests, that is called spam.
+Everyone you add to your PR gets an email.
+Don't just randomly add everyone.
+That's just annoying.

+Respect people's time.
+There was one bootcamper who somehow got the CTO's personal phone number and thought it was ok to send midnight messages asking for help with code.
+That kind of thing is not no appropriate.
+You need to respect the boundaries of staff members and of your peers.

+## How you should prioritize your work

+Please start at the top of your backlog, and work your way down.
+Try to minimize multi-tasking.
+Multi-tasking will slow you down.

+If you are given feedback: Look at it as soon as you can.
+Deal with the feedback and learn from it so you don't make the same mistakes.
+If a staff member reviews your work and asks you to fix three things, then you need to fix all three.
+Not just one thing.
+Not just 2.
+Everything.

 ## How we choose who stays and who goes

 We value teamwork, honesty, clear communication and professionalism.
 We'll be looking for that stuff.

 We'll also be looking closely at the work you do of course.
 The work you do should be tidy, clear, and complete.
 Don't submit any half-arsed projects.

-We'll also be scheduling a few interviews with you where we'll test different things.
+We might also be scheduling a few interviews with you where we'll test different things.
 So keep an eye on your Google calender, and Gmail inbox!

 Once we have all the info we need to make our decisions, we'll start crunching the data.
 You'll get the results to you as quickly as we can.